arapaima-uk/source.arapaima-uk.github.io/content/fixed/BlogSetup.md

 script:
   - hugo -v
 ```
 This will download and install pygments and hugo, then call the `hugo` executable to build our site.
-Unfortunately the version of hugo fetched by `go get` turned out to be ahead of its time, and was unable to build this site.
-The solution turned out to be to download a specific version directly from Github and install it with dpkg

 Now, when you commit and push the repo with the `.travis.yml` file included, Travis will fetch our code and build our site.
 If this step isn't working, there's not much point continuing, so take a moment to ensure that everything is green.
 You will observe that Travis isn't all that fast; I got a car for free once and it wasn't all that fast either.